sauvc/rulebook/rulebook.md

 ## Structure of the Team

+A team may consist of up to **11 participants**.

+### Student Category

+- Any **faculty advisors** count towards the maximum of 11 participants.
-A team may consist of up to **11 participants** including **faculty supervisors**.
-At least half of the participants must be full-time students at the time of registration.
+- At least half of the participants must be full-time students at the time of registration.

+### Open Category

+- If you don't meet the student category requirements, you can still participate in the open category.

 ![arena](img/team.jpg)
-<p class="image-caption">One of the teams with faculty co-supervisors from the 2017 Competition.</p>
+<p class="image-caption">One of the teams with faculty advisors from the 2017 Competition.</p>

 ## Video Submission